strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 Let's implement a test case that verifies:

-0. Kafka cluster was successfully deployed.
+* The Kafka cluster was successfully deployed
-0. Clients are able to send and receive messages to that Kafka cluster.
+* Clients are able to send and receive messages to that Kafka cluster.

 The test scenario could look like this: